HISTORY AND DEVELOPMENT OF DAKNONG

-Geographically, Dak Nong in particular and Central Highlands in general lying on three-way junction of the Indochinese countries always suffers from dispute of forces outside with indigenous people or among invading forces.
+Geographically, Dak Nong in particular and Central Highlands in general lying on the three-way junction of the Indochinese countries always suffer from dispute of ouside forces with indigenous people or among invading forces.
 Therefore, this land always suffers from disorder in boundary of administrative geography.

-From 1893, Nguyen dynasty was forced to accept to be under the rule of French to the Central Highlands, Dak Nong became an area under the direct control of French colonialism.
+From 1893, Nguyen dynasty was forced to accept being under the rule of French to the Central Highlands, Dak Nong became an area under the direct control of French colonialism.

 After the French colonialism completed the invasion and pacified Central Highlands, they had gradually set up the henchman administration of colonialists in Dak Nong province to control the people, mainly in Dak Mil, Dak Song.
 In 1940, beside Buon Ma Thuot prison, the French colonialism also built Dak Mil prison (Now it belongs to Dak Mil district, Dak Nong) to aim at imprisoning and torturing our revolutionary soldiers.
 Dak Mil prison became a revolutionary base of the district and witnessed many brave prison-break of patriot Communists.

 During the anti-French resistance war ( 1945 - 1954) Dak Nong was a territory where the French temporarily occupied.
 The ethnic minorities M'Nong, Ma...with resilient, heroic tradition in struggles against foreign invaders early awoke to the revolutionary ideas and followed the revolution.
 In 1950, Dak Lak province appointed Mission Team 124 to carry out building revolutionary base around Nam Nung mountain.